Reduce your risk of developing breast cancer after the menopause by maintaining a healthy weight throughout your life

 - So, being obese causes about two or three extra women out of every 100 to develop breast cancer at age 50 or above

 Your waist size can also be important to consider.
 For women, a waist circumference of up to 31.5 inches (80 cm) is considered healthy.
 A measurement above this is regarded as high.
 It is likely that carrying more fat around your waist (for example, having a high-risk waist size) slightly increases your risk of breast cancer.
 This may be true even if your BMI is within the healthy range.
-You can find out more about waist size from NHS Choices.
+You can find out more about waist size from the NHS website.

 So, the higher your BMI after the menopause, the higher your risk of developing breast cancer.
 By keeping to a healthy weight throughout your life, you can reduce this risk.